WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/AggregatedAmounts/ReadME.md

 # ADWR Aggregated Data Preparation for WaDE
 This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting aggregated water budget data made available by the [Arizona Department of Water Resources (ADWR)](https://new.azwater.gov/), for inclusion into the Water Data Exchange (WaDE) project.
+WaDE enables states to share data with each other and the public in a more streamlined and consistent way.
+WaDE is not intended to replace the states data or become the source for that data but rather to enable regional analysis to inform policy decisions and for planning purposes.

 ## Overview of Data Utilized
 The following data was used for aggregated water budget...